HachiroSan/clickholder/README.md

 pyinstaller --onefile --windowed --icon=assets/icon.ico --add-data "assets;assets" run.py --name ClickHolder
 ```

 ## 🎮 How to Use

+1. **Basic Usage**
+   - Hold the trigger key (Left Alt by default)
+   - Click your left mouse button once
+   - Release both keys - the click will continue automatically
+   - Click left click again to stop the auto-hold

 1. **Launch**: Start the app - it automatically minimizes to system tray
 2. **Activate**: Hold the trigger key (Left Alt by default) and click